erhla/erhla.github.io/portfolio.md

     gtag('config', 'UA-178459008-1');
     </script>
 </head>

 # Data Science

 This section features my work as a Data Scientist with the Center for Municipal Finance where I built sustainable tools, wrangled data, and created interactive websites for public use.

+- [A tool to automatically file property tax appeals for low-income homeowners in Detroit and Chicago](https://github.com/erhla/ptap) (python/flask, reactjs, AWS)
 - [An example webpage from a series of 3000 webpages analyzing property taxes nationwide](https://s3.us-east-2.amazonaws.com/propertytaxdata.uchicago.edu/nationwide_reports/web/Hennepin%20County_Minnesota.html) using geospatial and statistical techniques in R
 - [An R package for property tax analysis](/cmfproperty)
 - [A nationwide analysis of 40M property sales](example_nationwide.html) using interactive maps (mapbox) and menus (Select2)